dhtmdgkr123/automatic-install-LEMPC-with-MySetting/README.md

 Usage
 =
 `
-$curl -S https://raw.githubusercontent.com/dhtmdgkr123/automatic-install-LEMPC-with-MySetting/master/serverSettingHelper.sh | sudo bash
+$ sudo bash -c "$(curl -S https://raw.githubusercontent.com/dhtmdgkr123/automatic-install-LEMPC-with-MySetting/master/serverSettingHelper.sh)"
 `
 ### Warning! after finish to setting your server will be reboot and this script download package!! please use only develper server!